DUI Car Insurance in Georgia

 HOW LONG DOES A DUI AFFECT CAR INSURANCE IN GEORGIA?

-In Georgia, a DUI conviction stays on your driving record permanently, but most insurance companies weigh it for between three and five years when calculating premiums.
-Insurers may continue to factor it into your rates for up to ten years, depending on their internal policies and your post-DUI driving history.
-You’ll also be required to maintain an SR‑22 certificate for three years, which shows insurers that you carry the state's required minimum liability coverage.
+In Georgia, a DUI conviction stays on your driving record permanently, but most insurance companies consider it for between three and five years when calculating premiums.
+You’ll also be required to maintain an SR‑22 certificate for three years.

 Additional Costs to Consider When Having a DUI in Georgia

 • Fines and fees.
 A first DUI in Georgia carries mandatory court costs plus a fine between $300 and $1,000; surcharges and assessments typically total $1,800 to $2,500.
-For second or aggravated offenses, fines can rise to $5,000, and habitual DUI offenders may reach maximum levels with even higher charges.
+For second or aggravated offenses, fines can rise to $5,000, and habitual DUI offenders may have higher charges.

 • Towing and impound Fees.
-If your vehicle is impounded following arrest, you’ll likely pay $50–$200 for towing plus $10–$25 daily storage until it’s released.
+If your vehicle is impounded following arrest, you’ll likely pay $50 to $200 for towing plus $10 to $25 daily storage until it’s released.

 • Attorney fees and accident costs.
-Depending on case complexity, hiring legal counsel for a DUI typically costs between $2,000 and $10,000.
-If accidents or injuries are involved, you’ll also be responsible for any property damage, medical bills, restitution, and increased probationary expenses.
+Hiring legal counsel for a DUI typically costs between $2,000 and $10,000.
+If accidents or injuries are involved, you’ll also be responsible for any property damage, medical bills, restitution and increased probationary expenses.

 Georgia DUI Car Insurance Requirements